ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.md

 ![SSH from the Internet](images/solution58-vmware-solutions-getting-started/internet-ssh.svg){: caption="SSH from the Internet" caption-side="bottom"}

 This tutorial does not get into securing SSH, it is recommended that you configure the VM to use Public/Private keys for SSH authentication.
-The VM deployed in this tutorial is CentOS and you can read their [Securing SSH](https://wiki.centos.org/HowTos/Network/SecuringSSH) documentation.
+The VM deployed in this tutorial is CentOS and you can read their [Securing SSH](https://wiki.centos.org/HowTos/Network/SecuringSSH){: external} documentation.
 {: tip}

 In vCloud Director you can `Launch Web Console` or `Launch VM Remote Console` from the card of the VM.
 If you prefer to use that facility to access the VM and do not want to configure SSH directly into the VM, set the `allow_ssh` variable in Terraform to false.
 You can also toggle it as needed and re-apply the plan in Schematics.